kubernetes-sigs/gateway-api/geps/gep-1709/index.md

     so for the purposes of calling this standard we're going to move forward as-is.
 It should be straightforward and reasonable to change the storage mechanism later as needs arise.
-  Arch][sig-arch-feedback].
+- [x] We have been actively [gathering feedback from SIG Arch][sig-arch-feedback].
 Some time during the `experimental` phase needs to be allowed to continue to engage with SIG Arch and incorporate their feedback into the test suite.
+  - SIG Arch did not have any significant feedback during the experimental phase.
+In the same timespan the Network Policy group has started using our test suite and APIs as well, so it seems the overall approach has obvious merit, and doesn't appear to be redundant.

 [sig-arch-feedback]:https://groups.google.com/g/kubernetes-sig-architecture/c/YjrVZ4NJQiA/m/7Qg7ScddBwAJ